RoryHiggins/JE/README.md

 # - DEBUG - optimized for debugging.  extra static analysis tools enabled, extra gdb debugging info, and verbose logging
 # - TRACE - debug build with extremely verbose logging enabled

-# run game with client running in gdb.  for debugging the client
+# run game with lua debugger enabled and client running in gdb
 make run_debugger

 # create a fully packaged release.tar.gz which can be delivered standalone